 Motion search method.
 Generally, the higher the number the harder the ME method will try to find an optimal match.
 Diamond search is the simplest.
 Hexagon search is a little better.
-Uneven Multi-Hexagon is an adaption of the search method used by x264 for slower presets.
+Uneven Multi-Hexegon is an adaption of the search method used by x264 for slower presets.
 Star is a three step search adapted from the HM encoder: a star-pattern search followed by an optional radix scan followed by an optional star-search refinement.
 Full is an exhaustive search; an order of magnitude slower than all other searches but not much better than umh or star.
+SEA is similar to x264's ESA implementation and a speed optimization of full search.

-SEA is similar to FULL search; a three step motion search adopted from x264: DC calculation followed by ADS calculation followed by SAD of the passed motion vector candidates, hence faster than Full search.
+It is a three step motion search where the DC calculation is followed by ADS calculation followed by SAD of the passed motion vector candidates.